sanketio/bp-memories/README.txt

 == Description ==

 BP Memories plugin is useful to see your memory regarding BuddyPress such as activity.

+If you really like this plugin, you can rate here -> https://wordpress.org/support/plugin/bp-memories/reviews#new-topic-0

 == Installation ==